HashNuke/heroku-buildpack-elixir/README.md

-# Heroku Elixir Buildpack

-Heroku buildpack for Elixir applications.
+# Heroku Buildpack for Elixir

 ### Features